cchen5891/cchen5891.github.io/projects/stock-price-analysis.md

 **Author:** `Chen Chen`
 **Date:** `2023-05-02`

 **Tags:** `Python`, `Statistics`, `SQL`

 ## Introduction
 Stock price prediction has always been a hot topic and understanding the fluctuation behavior is the key.
 In the present project, the following tasks are completed:

-- A local MySQL database is constructed by pulling data from Yahoo Finance
+- A local MySQL database Was constructed by pulling data from Yahoo Finance
 - Some basic analyses were performed to check if some of the intuitions about the stocks are correct.
-- A Markov Chain model is built to understand some basic fluctuation patterns
+- The Markov Chain model was built to understand some basic fluctuation patterns

 ## Data preparation